thomas-keller/thomas-keller.github.io/research/index.md

 Evolution is what my Ph.D. training was in, so it's no surprise that this is a deep well that I keep returning to.
 Over time my interested have broadened as I have become more skilled at data analysis and statistics in general, but at heart I am fascinated by questions that have some evolutionary hook to them.

-I guess stay posted as to where exactly this goes over the next while...I'm talking to some groups about what to do

 # Epigenetics